gklyne/I-D/arcp/arcp.md

 the archive, without necessarily providing access to the archive.

 1. If the prefix is `uuid,` followed by a UUID {{RFC4122}}, this indicates a unique archive identity.
+Applications MAY assume that the corresponding `urn:uuid:` URI identifies the archive.
 1. If the prefix is `uuid,` followed by a v4 UUID {{RFC4122}}
   ([4.4](https://tools.ietf.org/html/rfc4122#section-4.4)),
   this indicate uniqueness based on a random number generator.